stata2r/stata2r.github.io/src/fixest/README.md

 [**fixest**](https://lrberge.github.io/fixest) (by Laurent Bergé) is a package designed from the ground up in C++ to make running regressions fast and incredibly easy.
-It provides in-built support for a variety of linear and non-linear models, as well as regression tables and plotting methods.
+It provides built-in support for a variety of linear and nonlinear models, as well as regression tables and plotting methods.

 ## Installation